hilleer/vscode-yaml-plus-json/README.md

   * Convert a selection of YAML files to JSON by right clicking one of the selected files and selecting `Convert selected files to JSON`.
   * Convert YAML files in a directory to JSON by right clicking the directory and selecting `Convert YAML files to JSON`.
   * Convert JSON files in a directory to YAML by right clicking the directory and selecting `Convert JSON files to YAML`.
+* **Change naming convention of converted files**
+  * Converted files can enforce a naming convention on property keys by setting `enforceNamingConvention` in config.
+This will apply the configured naming convention to converted properties
+  * For example, a JSON file with properties `TestProperty`, `example-array`, and `snake_property`.
+Would become a YAML file with the properties `testProperty`, `exampleArray`, and `snakeProperty`, if enforceNamingConvention was set to `camelCase` for YAML files.

 * Reverting converted files: When a file has been reverted, a _"revert"_ prompt will be shown to revert it.
 Using this will return the entirety of the original file, including YAML comments.
 * Overwriting existent files: When trying to convert a file into a destination that already exist, you can use the `overwriteExistentFiles` configuration to overwrite such. **Notice** if you use the revert feature after overwriting a file, the extension cannot (currently) revert the overwritten file.
 Also, due to limitation in vscode of active user prompts, if you set it to `"ask"` you will only be prompted to overwrite N number of files, while others will be skipped.
-* Converted files can enforce a naming convention on property keys by setting `enforceNamingConvention` in config.
-This will apply the configured naming convention to converted properties

 ## Config